Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 The Real Reason Consumer Apps Exist

 Think about it: Most consumer app users pay monthly but use only a fraction of that in actual API tokens.
-That's a massive markup, plus OpenAI and Anthropic control the experience, own the relationship, and can upsell you to "teams" or "enterprise" plans.
+That's a massive markup, plus the providers control the experience, own the relationship, and can upsell you to "teams" or "enterprise" plans.

 The entire consumer app model is designed to extract maximum revenue while giving minimum access.
 They're not trying to give you the best AI experience.
 They're trying to maximize ARPU (average revenue per user).